Iceland at Euro 2016: A Tactical Breakdown of the Greatest Upset in Modern Football

 How did a country of 330,000 build a team this good?

-Through a decade of indoor facilities, UEFA-licensed coaching, and a pragmatic Swedish-Icelandic management duo who built a system that did not require star players.
+Through a decade of publicly funded indoor facilities, mass UEFA coach education, and a pragmatic Swedish-Icelandic management duo who built a system that did not require star players.
 Iceland in 2016 was the smallest nation ever to reach a major tournament, and it was the least star-dependent.

 The tactical context matters here, because in 2016 the prevailing wisdom — especially in England — was that you won knockout football with individual quality and possession dominance.
 Spain’s tiki-taka had defined the previous half-decade; the assumption was that the ball was the prize.
 Iceland inverted it.
 Lars Lagerbäck, the veteran Swede who had taken Sweden to five straight tournaments, brought a pragmatist’s faith in shape and organisation.
 Heimir Hallgrímsson — a part-time dentist from the Westman Islands who co-managed the side and would still hold pre-match briefings with the home support — built the connection and the detail.
 Together they decided Iceland would never win a possession contest, so they would refuse to have one.